Horace Hogan: World Championship Wrestling (1997–2000)

 Returning to America, Bollea debuted in World Championship Wrestling.
 On the February 23, 1997 episode of WCW Worldwide, Bollea, as Horace Boulder, defeated J.L.
 (Jerry Lynn).
-On April 19 1998 at Spring Stampede, Boulder officially debuted helping Raven defeat Diamond Dallas Page for the WCW United States Heavyweight Championship and joining Raven's Flock in the process, under the name "Horace Boulder".
+On April 19, 1998, at Spring Stampede, Boulder officially debuted helping Raven defeat Diamond Dallas Page for the WCW United States Heavyweight Championship and joining Raven's Flock in the process, under the name "Horace Boulder".
 He remained in the Flock until the stable disbanded on September 13, 1998.

-The fall of 1998 would hold one of the most crucial moments in Horace's wrestling career.
+The fall of 1998 held one of the most crucial moments in Horace's wrestling career.
 Hollywood Hogan, backed by fellow New World Order (nWo) Hollywood members, revealed on the October 19 episode of WCW Monday Nitro that Horace was the son of his dead brother.
 Showing a sincerity not seen in previous years, he continued by proclaiming his love to his family and offering Horace a membership in the nWo.
-The mood quickly took a turn for the worse, however, when Hollywood Hogan bashed his nephew with a steel chair, causing a wound that would require several stitches.
+The mood took a turn when Hogan bashed his nephew with a steel chair, causing a wound that required several stitches.
 He continued by throwing his nephew off a stretcher and mercilessly beating him.
 During this time, Hogan was involved in a heated rivalry with The Ultimate Warrior, and this scene worked as a testament to Hulk's fragile state of mind.
 With fellow nWo members standing in bewilderment, Hogan took the mic and said "If I could do this to someone I love, imagine what I'm gonna do to you, Warrior!"